yiisoft/form/docs/fields/date-time-local.md

 # DateTimeLocal Field

-Represents `<input>` element of type "datetime-local" are let the user easily enter both a date and a time, including the year, month, and day as well as the time in hours and minutes.
+Represents `<input>` element of type "datetime-local" that lets the user to easily enter both a date and a time, including the year, month, and day as well as the time in hours and minutes.
 Documentation:

 - [HTML Living Standard](https://html.spec.whatwg.org/multipage/input.html#local-date-and-time-state-(type=datetime-local))